modmore/docs/en/02_ConsentFriend/v1/03_Custom_Manager_Page/01_Services.md

 the [reCAPTCHA usage example](../02_Functionality/Google_reCAPTCHA.md).

 The `On Toggle` callback was named `Callback` before ConsentFriend 1.3.0.
-The next callbacks are available with ConsentFriend 1.3.0.
+The next callbacks are available since ConsentFriend 1.3.0.

 **On Init:** This callback code is executed when the service is initialized (once per page-load).
 It must contain a javascript function with the property